-Based on data analysis, the results of the hypothesis tests were obtained as follows:
+Based on data analysis, the results of the hypothesis test were obtained as follows:

-1. Motivation (X1) directly and significantly affects the performance variable (Y) of Managers of Village-Owned Enterprises (Bum Desa).
+1. Motivation (X1) directly and significantly affects the Performance variable (Y) on the Managers of Village-Owned Enterprises (Bum Desa).

-- 2. Work Culture (X2) directly and significantly affects the performance variable (Y) of the Managers of Village-Owned Enterprises (Bum Desa). - 3.
-The Work Environment (X3) directly and significantly affects the performance variable (Y) of the Managers of Village-Owned Enterprises (Bum Desa). - 4.
-Motivation (X1) directly and significantly affects the empowerment variable (Z) of Managers of Village-Owned Enterprises (Bum Desa). - 5.
-Work Culture (X2) directly and significantly affects the empowerment variable (Z) of the Managers of Village-Owned Enterprises (Bum Desa). - 6.
-Work Looping (X3) directly and significantly affects the empowerment variable (Z) of Managers of Village-Owned Enterprises (Bum Desa). - 7.
-Motivation (X1) indirectly affects the performance (Y) of the Managers of Village-Owned Enterprises (Bum Desa) through the empowerment variable (Z), with significant results. - 8.
-Work Culture (X2) indirectly affected performance (Y) through the empowerment variable (Z), with significant results. - 9.
-Work Environment (X3) indirectly affects performance (Y) through the empowerment variable (Z), with significant results. - 10.
-Work Arrangement (X2) directly and significantly affects the empowerment (Z) variable for Managers of Village-Owned Enterprises (Bum Desa).
+- 2. Work Culture (X2) directly and significantly affects the Performance variable (Y) on the Managers of Village-Owned Enterprises (Bum Desa). - 3.
+The Work Environment (X3) directly and significantly affects the Performance variable (Y) on the Managers of Village-Owned Enterprises (Bum Desa). - 4.
+Motivation (X1) directly and significantly affects the Empowerment variable (Z) on the Managers of Village-Owned Enterprises (Bum Desa). - 5.
+Work Culture (X2) directly and significantly affects the Empowerment variable (Z) on the Managers of Village-Owned Enterprises (Bum Desa). - 6.
+Work Looping (X3) directly and significantly affects the Empowerment variable (Z) on the Managers of Village-Owned Enterprises (Bum Desa). - 7.
+Motivation (X1) indirectly affects Performance (Y) on the Managers of Village-Owned Enterprises (Bum Desa) through the Empowerment variable (Z) with significant results. - 8.
+Work Culture (X2) indirectly affects Performance (Y) through the Empowerment variable (Z) with significant results. - 9.
+Work Environment (X3) indirectly affects Performance (Y) through the Empowerment variable (Z) with significant results. - 10.
+Work Arrangement (X2) directly and significantly affects the Empowerment (Z) variable for the Managers of Village-Owned Enterprises (Bum Desa).

-5. Conclusion
+5. Conlusion

-The conclusion of this study reveals that there are several variables that affect the performance of BUMDesa managers, such as work culture and work environment, which do not directly have a significant influence on performance.
-This happens, because there is a work culture that never delays the work that is assigned and there is a work culture that completes all tasks on time, and there are still many villages that are difficult to reach so that it is difficult to distribute goods, which results in difficulties for managers to obtain facilities that suit the needs of work, and there are still BUMDes who do not have a conducive work environment, because BUMDes do not have their own place of business or borrow with residents.
-Based on this, it can have a good impact or influence in carrying out the empowerment activities of BUMDesa managers that are produced, but this is not enough to affect the performance of BUMDesa managers.
-In contrast, motivation has a significant effect on the performance of BUMDesa managers, showing that BUMDesa managers often receive gifts or rewards from village leaders to perform their work duties with satisfactory results.
-In addition, the fulfillment of basic needs for food is sufficient to increase the work motivation of BUMDes managers to be even better.
-The empowerment carried out by the village to the manager has shown a good direction, which can be demonstrated through effective communication with the BUMDesa manager.
-This will create synergy between the village and BUMDesa managers, which will increase their performance.
-This indicates that although empowerment can affect overall work, factors such as performance, career development opportunities, and comfortable working conditions have a greater influence in determining BUMDesa managers' intention to continue working.
-Therefore, efforts to improve the performance of BUMDesa managers in Riau Islands Province may be more effective if they are focused on improving the quality of work culture and work environment, and improving other aspects that directly affect the performance and welfare of BUMDesa managers.
+The conclusion of this study reveals that there are several variables that affect the performance of BUMDesa managers such as work culture and work environment do not have a significant influence on performance, directly.
+This happens because there is a work culture that never delays the work that is assigned and there is a work culture that completes all tasks on time and there are still many villages that are difficult to reach so that it is difficult to distribute goods, this results in difficulties for managers to get facilities that suit the needs of work, besides that there are still BUMDes who do not have a conducive work environment, this is because BUMDes do not have their own place of business or borrow with residents.
+Based on this, of course, it can have a good impact or influence in carrying out the empowerment activities of BUMDesa managers that are produced, but this is not enough to affect the performance of BUMDesa managers.
+On the contrary, motivation has a significant effect on the performance of BUMDesa managers, showing that BUMDesa managers often receive gifts or rewards from village leaders for carrying out their work duties with satisfactory results, besides that the fulfillment of basic needs for food is enough to increase the work motivation of BUMDes managers to be even better.
+The empowerment carried out by the village to the manager has shown a good direction which can be shown through effective communication with the BUMDesa manager.
+This will create synergy between the village and BUMDesa managers which will make the performance of BUMDesa managers will increase.
+This indicates that although empowerment can affect overall work, factors such as performance, career development opportunities, and comfortable working conditions have a greater influence in determining the intention of BUMDesa managers to continue working.
+Therefore, efforts to improve the performance of BUMDesa managers in Riau Islands Province may be more effective if they are focused on improving the quality of work culture and work environment and improving other aspects that more directly affect the performance and welfare of BUMDesa managers.